Disney Princess: Films and television

-In the films Maleficent (2014) and Maleficent: Mistress of Evil (2019), Elle Fanning plays Aurora.
+In the films Maleficent and Maleficent: Mistress of Evil, Elle Fanning plays Aurora.
 Lily James portrays Cinderella in the eponymous 2015 film.
 Emma Watson is seen as Belle in the 2017 film Beauty and the Beast.
 Naomi Scott stars as Jasmine in the 2019 film Aladdin.
 Liu Yifei appears as Mulan in the eponymous 2020 film.
 Halle Bailey plays Ariel in the 2023 film The Little Mermaid.
 Rachel Zegler portrays the title character in the 2025 film Snow White.
-Catherine Laga'aia has been announced to play Moana in the upcoming 2026 film of the same name.
+Catherine Laga'aia plays Moana in the eponymous 2026 film.
+Teagan Croft has been cast as Rapunzel in the 2028 film Tangled.

-The Princesses, along with Anna and Elsa (and Moana, who was not included in the franchise until the following year), make guest appearances in the 2018 film Ralph Breaks the Internet.
+In the 2018 film Ralph Breaks the Internet, Vanellope von Schweetz meets the Disney Princesses, along with Anna and Elsa (and Moana, who was not included in the line-up until the following year), in short guest appearances.
 This film marks the first direct interaction between the characters in an animated Disney feature.
-Rich Moore and Phil Johnston, the directors of Ralph Breaks the Internet, said that a film focusing on the Disney Princesses could be made depending on the audience's response and "if there's a good story to be told."
+Rich Moore and Phil Johnston, the directors of Ralph Breaks the Internet, said that a film focusing on the Disney Princesses could be made depending on the audience's response and "if there's a good story to be told".

 In 2021, Disney Channel began to air shorts in the Chibi Tiny Tales series, a loose follow-up to Big Chibi 6 The Shorts, based on the Disney Princess franchise.
 The first episode, "Moana As Told By Chibi", was released on August 27, 2021.

 An animated Lego special, Lego Disney Princess: The Castle Quest, was released on Disney+ on August 18, 2023.
 The special stars Snow White, Ariel, Tiana, Rapunzel, and Moana, in an adventure to stop the evil plans of Gaston (the main antagonist of Beauty and the Beast).
 A sequel, Lego Disney Princess: Villains Unite, was released on Disney+ on August 25, 2025.
 The Princesses of the previous special returns in the story, with the addition of Cinderella, Aurora, and Belle, again trying to stop the plans of Gaston, and his new villain allies.
+A third special, Lego Disney Princess: Magical Mayhem, was released on Disney+ on August 21, 2026, featuring again Snow White, Ariel, Rapunzel, and Moana, and introducing Jasmine and Mulan.

-The Princesses, excluding Merida, appeared in the short film Once Upon a Studio (2023) in celebration of Disney's 100th anniversary.
+The characters of the franchise, excluding Merida, appeared in the short film Once Upon a Studio (2023) in celebration of Disney's 100th anniversary.